w3f/polkadot-wiki/docs/learn/learn-nominator.md

   {{ kusama: <RPC network="kusama" path="consts.staking.maxNominations" defaultValue={24}/> :kusama }}
   validators, which contributes towards maximizing the probability of having the nominators stake applied to the validators active set.
-Nominating too few validators could result in the nominators losing their rewards when none of them make it to active set or when those Validator nodes stop validating.
+Nominating too few validators could result in the nominators not receiving their rewards when none of them make it to active set or when those validators stop validating.
 The election algorithm attempts to maximize the overall network stake, while minimizing the variance of the active stake across the validators.
 For additional information on the election process checkout the research behind